 DLC Unlockers deprive game developers of their well-deserved income.
 These tools also frustrate honest players, regardless of whether they were unable to purchase the DLCs or could afford it – they simply see others getting them easily for free.
 The economic and reputational losses brought by DLC Unlockers are therefore enormous.

 To contain this risk extra steps should be put in place.
-Many game developers attempt to detect API hooking, look for code injected into the game process or resort to implementing checksum code and Dynamic Link Libraries (DLLs).
+To secure downloadable content, many game developers attempt to detect API hooking, look for code injected into the game process or resort to implementing checksum code and Dynamic Link Libraries (DLLs).
 All these countermeasures, however, are relatively easy to circumvent or have compatibility risks.

 The answer is yes!
 Denuvo SecureDLC takes a different approach to the aforementioned problem.
 Instead of relying on an insecure, client-side API platform to query which DLCs are available to a particular player, our SecureDLC revalidates on the server-side a gamer’s DLC entitlement and provides the API inside a secure virtual machine.